SpaceUp-Cloud/SpaceUp-Server/README.md

 * {server}/redoc
 * {server}/rapidoc

+**After the first run, you have run the installation procedure** in the app or via REST.
+You need the API key from the logs to proceed the installation.
+*TODO show how to pass the API key via curl*

+All endpoints are secured.
+Means you have to be logged in and pass the JWT in the HTTP Header.
+*TODO show how to pass the JWT via curl*

+*The swagger/redoc site will help you to send those requests.*

-After first startup you will be greeted with this console output.
+After first startup you will be greeted with this console output:
-*Beware the output of they API Key, which you need to verify that it is you, when you finish the installation!*

 ```
  __  __ _                                  _